 Engaged employees produce better business outcomes than other employees.

 Marketing is an effective way of engaging customers.
 Engaging with your customers, ensures they receive all relevant information about your products.
 Marketing key role is to give customers a sense of belonging when purchasing a specific product.

 Gallup has been tracking employee engagement for 15 years.
 They believe engagement is the key factor influencing employees and organisational performance.
-It the 2017 State of the American Workforce report they summarised:
+In the 2017 State of the American Workforce Report they summarised:

 “Simply put, engaged employees produce better business outcomes than other employees – across the industry, company size and nationality, and in good economic times and bad.”